jescalan/roots/contributing.md

 ### Getting Money

 We are kind and generous here at roots HQ, and would love to thank anyone who makes a contribution to roots.
 We therefore have pledged to send 100 - 500 [dogecoins](http://dogecoin.com/) per merged pull request to any contributors.
-Please note that the estimated value of a dogecoin is currently $100, so that means you'll theoretically be recieving between $10,000 and $50,000 per successful PR.
+Please note that dogecoin is estimated to reach a value of $100<sup>[citation needed]</sup>, so that means you'll theoretically be recieving between $10,000 and $50,000 per successful PR.
 There is no limit to how many pull requests you can claim a bounty on, so more contributions == more money.
 Documentation of you making it rain with your newfound riches is always appreciated.

 To claim the bounty, just leave your dogecoin wallet address in a comment on the closed PR.